In Estate Planning Awareness, Elder Care, Elder Law News

 When asked what’s important to them, most people will say their spouse, children, or other friends and family.
 If that is indeed true, it would seem that planning for their future should be as important as making sure their material goods are well taken care of.
 So, to the question of whether you can prepare your own estate plan – of course you can.
 It’s a free country.
 You can also give yourself an appendectomy if you want.

 The old saying, “If you want it done right, do it yourself,” does not apply here.
 Ask anyone who has ever been involved in a lawsuit over a loved one’s estate and they will tell you that risking everything you own and everyone you love to save a few dollars in the short term is not a very good idea.
-Consider celebrating National Make-a-Will this August Month by contacting a local professional and finding out what your best planning options are.
+Consider celebrating National Make-a-Will Month this August by contacting Legacy Estate & Elder Law and finding out what your best planning options are.

 The information provided is not intended to be legal advice and does not constitute any attorney/client relationship.
 You should consult with an attorney for individual advice regarding your own situation.